Huangtuzhi/APUE/README.md

 + Down the src code from [APUE](http://www.apuebook.com/)
 + Init a dir APUE and add the /apue/include/apue.h and /apue/lib/error.c
-+ Edit the /apue/include/apue.h, add the line as follow
++ Edit the /apue/include/apue.h, add the line before the last line as follow :

 ```
 #include "error.c"